sparanoid/slimpack/README.txt

 Additional notes:

 * `devicepx-jetpack.js` is already packed in the plugin!
 No external script will slow down your website.
-* WordPress version check is missing in Slim version, so make sure your WordPress is up-to-date.
 * Beautiful Math: still need internet connection to get generated LaTeX images from `wp.com`.
 * Site Icon: Sync icon to WordPress.com via Jetpack server is disabled.
+* VideoPress shortcode: VideoPress shortcode is removed since VideoPress is not available in Slimpack .

 = Under-the-hood Features =

 The following hidden modules are also available in Slimpack:

-* Holiday Snow
+* Holiday Snow!
 * Feature Content support
 * Open Graph
 * Twitter Cards